Sopra-FS24-group-30/sopra-fs24-group-30-server/README.md

 **Note:** You'll need to build the project first with Gradle, just click on the `build` command in the _Gradle Tasks_ extension.
 Then check the _Spring Boot Dashboard_ extension if it already shows `soprafs24` and hit the play button to start the server.
 If it doesn't show up, restart VS Code and check again.

 ## Building with Gradle
-You can use the local Gradle Wrapper to build the application (You can click on it, instead of typing the commands manually).
+Gradle is a build automation tool that supports a wide range of project types and build processes.
+It simplifies dependency management, supports incremental builds and build caching.
+You can use the local Gradle Wrapper to build the application (You can click on them, instead of typing the commands manually).
 -   macOS: `./gradlew`
 -   Linux: `./gradlew`
 -   Windows: `./gradlew.bat`